Logo

 Importance of Share Capital

 Share capital is important if you want to raise money by selling shares in your business.
 You'll lose some equity and potentially need to pay dividends to shareholders.
-There are many advantages to using share capital to raise funds:
+Here are the advantages of share capital for raising funds to your business:

 Raising Funds